 MindMaps Are Now Available in 2 Different Formats

 I am now offering MindMaps in two separate formats instead of just one.
 Since I started sharing my notes with Junior Cert and Leaving Cert students a few years ago, I have been providing my MindMaps in PDF format.
 They are designed as an e-Book rather than for printing, although printing is also possible.
-I can now offer them in MindGenius format as well.
-So what is the difference between the two formats and which one should you choose?
+I now offer them in MindGenius format as well, at no extra cost.
+So what is the difference between the two formats ?
 Some of the attributes of both versions are highlighted below.
 Different students will have different preferences and it is really up to them to decide between mobility and flexibility when choosing the version they want to use.
 The good news is that I will be supplying both versions for the cost of a single version from 1st July 2017, so you will no longer need to make a choice between versions.
 Yes, when you order you will automatically have both versions delivered to you for just the price of a single version.

 The MindMaps in PDF format allow students to view my content on almost any device, including mobile phones and tablet devices.
 The MindMaps can be viewed at any screen resolution you choose and therefore they are pretty flexible.
 However, because the MindMaps are very detailed, if you choose to print them it is better to print them on A3 paper rather than A4.
 In A4 format the print can appear quite small, particularly on really detailed MindMaps.
 The student or parent name gets locked into every MindMap in order to protect my copyright and there is no opportunity to add your own notes to the MindMaps unless you choose to do so in handwriting, which many students do as a matter of course.
 I also recommend using a highlighter on the various branches to allow information to be clearly segmented and memorised visually.